Similarities abound for Browns, Chiefs in first playoff game | Times Leader

 They are certainly familiar with each other headed into their divisional-round showdown Sunday, though.

-Start with the coaches: The Browns’ Kevin Stefanski, who in Pittsburgh due to COVID-19, was a summer intern for Chiefs counterpart Andy Reid during his days with Philadelphia.
+Start with the coaches: The Browns’ Kevin Stefanski, who missed their first playoff win since 2002 last week in Pittsburgh due to COVID-19, was a summer intern for Chiefs counterpart Andy Reid during his days with Philadelphia.
 Stefanski later followed Reid disciple Brad Childress to Minnesota, learning many of the nuances of his system along the way.

-Then consider the quarterbacks: hosted the Chiefs’ Patrick Mahomes during a visit to Texas Tech, before he transferred to Oklahoma.
-Later in their college careers, Mayfield and Mahomes that shattered all kinds of records and ended with the Sooners claiming a 66-59 victory.
+Then consider the quarterbacks: The Browns’ Baker Mayfield hosted the Chiefs’ Patrick Mahomes during a visit to Texas Tech, before he transferred to Oklahoma.
+Later in their college careers, Mayfield and Mahomes waged an epic duel that shattered all kinds of records and ended with the Sooners claiming a 66-59 victory.

-Finally, ponder the rest of the rosters: as general manager, only to watch them succeed from afar.
+Finally, ponder the rest of the rosters: John Dorsey helped build both teams as general manager, only to watch them succeed from afar.
 Browns running back Kareem Hunt got his start in Kansas City before off-field issues led to his release.
 Just about everyone else has a former teammate, college or pro, standing on the other side.

 “It’s always fun to play friendly competition,” Mayfield said, “and play against people you are familiar with.”